Italo disco: Post-disco and house music

-New York City-based post-disco record label Emergency Records specialized in reissuing/selling records from Italy (e.g. Kano "I'm Ready"), since the 1970s.
-Kano is noted for incorporating American musical elements ("heavy funk" influences, "breakbeat" rhythm, the use of vocoder) with electronic music while using rudimentary synthesizers, constituting one of the earliest forms of Italo disco.
-This form of Americanized Italo disco, that also includes Klein + M.B.O. ("Dirty Talk", "Wonderful", "The M. B. O. Theme"), re-entered the States and was known to be influential on the development of house music.
+New York City-based post-disco record label Emergency Records, mamanged by Italian DJ Sergio Cossa and specialized in reissuing/selling records from Italy (e.g. Kano "I'm Ready"), since the 1970s.
+Kano is noted for incorporating American musical elements ("heavy funk" influences, "breakbeat" rhythm, the use of vocoder) with electronic music while using rudimentary synthesizers, constituting one of the earliest forms of Italodisco.
+This form of Americanized Italodisco, that also includes Klein + M.B.O. ("Dirty Talk", "Wonderful", "The M. B. O. Theme"), re-entered the States and was known to be influential on the development of house music.
 Doctor's Cat ("Feel the Drive"), likewise, was one of the earliest "house music" songs.